 The Airmen's Stories - F/Sgt.
 J Kominek

-Kominek was killed on June 8th 1941, in Hurricane Z2562 of 310 Squadron.
+Kominek was killed on 8th June 1941, in Hurricane Z2562 of 310 Squadron.
 The aircraft stalled and spun into the ground at Coe's Farm, near Girton, Cambridgeshire.
-The cause was reckoned to be disobedience of orders forbidding low flying, the aircraft being overloaded in a steep turn without enough airspeed and height.
+The cause was considered to be disobedience of orders forbidding low flying, the aircraft being overloaded in a steep turn without enough airspeed and height.

 Kominek is buried in Brookwood Military Cemetery.

-He was awarded the Czech Military Cross (gazetted 15th July 1941).
+He was awarded the Czechoslovak Military Cross (gazetted 15th July 1941).